-The program aims to restore and enhance flying fox roosting and foraging habitat, learn how habitat creation, restoration and enhancement can improve flying-fox conservation and reduce conflict with humans, and share information with key stakeholders.
+The program aims to restore and enhance flying-fox camp and foraging habitat, learn how habitat creation, restoration and enhancement can improve flying-fox conservation, reduce conflict with humans, and share information with key stakeholders.

 Flying-fox management is generally conducted in line with Camp Management Plans (CMPs), which councils develop based on the NSW Government’s Flying-fox Camp Management Policy 2015.

 Many activities conducted as part of a CMP are short-term and largely aimed at reducing the impacts of camps on surrounding communities e.g. weed removal, trimming under-storey vegetation, or buffer creation by clearing canopy trees or disturbing animals at the camp boundary.

 As a result, there has been minimal focus on longer-term flying-fox conservation strategies.
 This program aims to help address that gap and to add to the research evidence base.